 This baked macaroni and cheese with bread crumbs recipe is homemade, easy, and perhaps the best we've had.
 Here's how to make it.

 This baked macaroni and cheese boasts all the cheesy goodness of the usual American classic but with the spectacular addition of crunchy, buttery crumbs on top as well as the bonus points that it can be prepared in advance.
-What’s not to love?!–Angie Zoobkoff
+What’s not to love?!
+This recipe has been updated.
+Originally published February 14, 2017.–Angie Zoobkoff

 Baked Macaroni and Cheese With Bread Crumbs Recipe